shuttle1987/save-and-resume/README.md

 - The `--env` flag specifies the environment that this project should run on, which is Tensorflow 1.3.0 + Keras 2.0.6 on Python3.6.
 - The `--data` flag specifies that the pytorch-mnist dataset should be available at the `/input` directory,
-- Note that the `--gpu` flag is optional for now, unless you want to start right away to run the code on a GPU machine.
+- Note that the `--gpu` flag is optional for now, unless you want to start running the code on a GPU machine right away.
 - The `--mode` flag specifies that this job should provide us a Jupyter notebook.

 Add `--data <your-username>/projects/save-and-resume/<jobs>/output:/model`, if you want to load a checkpoint from a previous Job.